Behavioral Systems Architecture — since 2009

 Trusted by, among others

-What you want to know before we talk.
+What you want to know before we speak.

-Most questions don't come from skepticism.
-They come from wanting to make the right move at the right time.
-Here are the most common ones.
+Most questions arise not from scepticism, but from the desire to make the right move at the right time.
+Here are the most common ones, including the uncomfortable ones.

 Yes.
-If a Behavioral Systems Project is commissioned within 90 days of report delivery, the assessment fee is fully credited.
-The assessment is not a gateway for an upsell.
-It is a standalone deliverable.
+If an engagement is commissioned within 90 days of report delivery, the assessment fee is fully credited.
+The assessment is not a gateway for an upsell logic, but a standalone deliverable.
 Whether further collaboration follows is determined solely by what the report shows.

 Yes.
-The assessment does not measure whether you are actively investing in engagement.
-It measures whether your system is sending the right signals.
-Existing programs can be part of the diagnostic picture.
-Often this is precisely where the core problem surfaces: the initiatives are well-intentioned, but the system around them remains unchanged.
-The assessment makes that contradiction visible.
+The assessment does not measure whether you are actively investing in engagement, but whether your system is sending the right signals.
+Running programmes can be part of the diagnostic picture, and frequently this is precisely where the core of the problem appears: the measures are well-intentioned, but the system around them remains unchanged, so the measures dissipate or even produce the opposite effect.
+The assessment makes this contradiction visible and provides a clear assessment of whether the running programme should be repaired or fundamentally reconceived.

 roman@engaginglab.com